 6. A good college will have a demonstrated track record of job placement for graduates.

 The college career center should provide you with the number of graduates that have been placed in jobs after graduation or are attending graduate school.
-Be sure to ask questions about the statistics such as how many students are employed full-time and in their desired field.
+When you choose a college, be sure to ask questions about the statistics such as how many students are employed full-time and in their desired field.

 The presence of major employers recruiting on-campus isn’t always the best indicator for future employment.
 It’s a numbers issue, it’s simply more efficient to recruit at large campuses.
 However, that doesn’t mean all students are finding employment.